Nekopara: Manga

 A manga adaptation illustrated by Tam-U is currently being published in Dengeki G's Comic magazine.
 The manga began serialisation in the July issue of Dengeki G's Comic on May 30, 2018.
 During Anime Expo 2018, Sekai Project announced that they would release the manga in English digitally, with the first chapter scheduled for release in August 2018.

 Mobile games

 In 2019, a mobile game adaptation of the series, Nekoparaiten!, was announced, being developed by Yostar; its release was planned to take place in 2020, but the game was cancelled due to various reasons.
 Its creators described Nekoparaiten! as a "romance simulation" game.

 In 2024, during the series’ 10th anniversary, it was confirmed that Nekoparaiten! was canceled and was renamed to Nekopara Sekai Connect, developed by Good Smile Company.
-The game is expected to release in 2026.
+The game was released worldwide on April 14, 2026.